BMAT Summer Intensive Training

 The Biomedical Admissions Test (BMAT) is a test used by a collection of UK medical or related schools as a vital part of their screening process.
-If you are applying for the medical, veterinary or biomedical courses at top universities like Oxford, Cambridge, UCL, Imperial College etc., you are required to take the BMAT in the first week of November of that application cycle.
+If you are applying for the medical, veterinary or biomedical courses at top universities like Oxford, Cambridge, UCL, Imperial College etc., you are required to take the BMAT in September or Octover of that application cycle.

-- aptitude test with critical thinking and problem-solving questions.
+- Aptitude test with critical thinking and problem-solving questions.

-- knowledge test in biology, chemistry and physics.
+- Knowledge test in biology, chemistry and physics

 UKCAT or BMAT?